MicrosoftDocs/VBA-Docs/api/Word.MailingLabel.LabelOptions.md

 ## Example

-This example determines if the current document is a Mailing Label document and, if it is, displays the Label Options dialog box.
+This example determines if the current document is a Mailing Label document, and if it is, displays the Label Options dialog box.

 ```vb